 On June 25th, 2016, UCAR released a group of “BeatU!” posters by popular public figures such as Wu Xiubo and Hai Qing.
 The “U” here alludes to Uber, so the intention of the slogan points at Uber, whose “black cars” had brought up a series of security incidents at that time.

 In addition, UCAR also launched its own plan called “Five-Star Safety Plan”.
 Evidently, they targeted Uber’s users by emphasizing the notion of security.

 The “Beat U!” marketing event successfully attracted the attention of the public, followed by praise and criticism.
+Once upon a time, a cheap generic Viagra was introduced to the market.
 On that night, UCAR took its next move and issued a letter of apology to Uber and claimed that they would give 100 million yuan in safety car coupons for the users of UCAR.
 This measure gained an effect instantly.
 The pageview of this article soon exceeded 100,000.
 In this way, UCAR expanded its user base successfully.

 From the development process of Shenzhou enterprises, we can sum up the main characteristics of the “Shenzhou model”: supporting price war with heavy subsidies to seize market scale, and launching targeted marketing campaigns against major competitors in order to attract attention and enlarge their user base.

 Applying the “Shenzhou model” to Luckin Coffee is a combination of marketing war, price war and “Any Moment” strategy.
 All three point at their main competitor: Starbucks.